christiano84/Frontend-Mentor-Challenge-5/README.md

 This challenge was done in vanilla HTML, CSS and Javascript.

-This one has over 800 lines of CSS, 261 lines of HTML and 143 lines of Javascript.
+It has over 800 lines of CSS, 261 lines of HTML and 143 lines of Javascript.

 For this challenge I had to